naiborhujosua/naiborhujosua/README.md

 # Hi, I'm Josua Naiborhu :indonesia:👋🎓💻

 I'm a business analyst who is transitioning into decision scientist.
 I love creating technology to elevate people and building community.
 I am part of One Year Scholarship of Data Science python track which is initialized by [Facebook Developer Circle](https://developers.facebook.com/developercircles/) for anyone who is interested in Data science through [Datacamp](https://www.datacamp.com/profile/josuanaiborhu94).
 Some technologies I enjoy learning with include Python, PostgreSQL,Tableau, and PySpark.
 I am also in the process of learning the usage of AWS in Data Science in [Coursera](https://www.coursera.org/specializations/aws-fundamentals).
+I also love experimenting my skillset of visualization using [Tableau](https://public.tableau.com/profile/naiborhujosua#!/).

 <p>
 <img align="right" alt="Coder GIF" height=250 width=350 src="https://magiccopy.xyz/assets/images/hadder.gif" />